gteissier/srtp-decrypt/README.md

 How to use
 ==========

-How to use it:

-1. Get network capture.
+1.Get network capture.
-2. Filter RTP only packets and export from wireshark in .pcap format (that is important as it understand .pcap only), better use SSRC filtering too for different media sessions.
+2.Filter RTP only packets and export from wireshark in .pcap format (that is important as it understand .pcap only), better use SSRC filtering too for different media sessions.

 3. For SDES (p-series) media run srtp-decrypt like: o       ./srtp-decrypt -k crypto-inline-from-SIP-SDP -f 4 < filtered-rtp-from-above-name.pcap > dump-file–name.txt
 4. For DTLS (soft-phone) media run srtp-decrypt like: